 I totally wanted a relaxing beach trip and was not too excited about heading to that area because I imagined swarms of underage college and high school students everywhere.
 Well, Mike showed me that Pacific Beach is a calmer, less crowded alternative to Mission Beach.
 Don’t get me wrong, Mission is awesome!
 There are rides and shops on the beach, making it fun for families.
 I just wanted a calmer time on this trip after being in our relaxing yacht all weekend.

 So, we walked along the less crowded Pacific Beach with ice cream cones and smiles on our faces.
 There is still a lot to do at Pacific Beach -just with a little less craziness.
 I’m sure some San Diego locals/frequent visitors may disagree, but I recommend visiting both for yourself.
 You could easily spend an entire day at each 🙂

 Our next San Diego adventure will be renting a mansion for 15 people in Mission Bay!
-Stay tuned by following us on Facebook and Instagram.
-Again, email us at RichLivingLessSpending@gmail.com for exclusive discounts for your very own yacht vacation.
+Stay tuned by following us on Facebook, Instagram, and Twitter.
+Email us at hi@RichLivingLessSpending.com for exclusive discounts for your very own yacht vacation.

 Subscribe for even more travel tips and discounts!
 You’ll also get a free long haul flight guide.